Riparian Habitat Enhancement

 Restoration

-We are currently engaged in two major restoration efforts.
-Starr Ranch manager, Pete DeSimone, is working on installation of pumps on catchment basins at the beginning of Tick and Dove Creeks.
-These pumps will divert the runoff away from our streams and back into the community’s water reclamation system.
-We hope to have the pumps installed and operational by 2005.
-Under the direction of our Director of Research and Education, Dr. Sandy DeSimone, we also have seasonal research interns cataloging the distribution and abundance of non-native plants in these three streams and developing a protocol for exotic plant control and native habitat enhancement.
+Starr Ranch manager, Pete DeSimone, worked with hydrologists, engineers, and local water districts on the installation of pumps on catchment basins at the beginning of Tick and Dove drainages.
+These pumps capture urban runoff for diversion into the Trabuco Canyon Water District’s water reclamation system.
+The pumps were installed and operational in 2008.
+Since 2003, under the direction of our Director of Research and Education, Dr. Sandy DeSimone, seasonal research interns map the distribution and abundance of non-native plants in our creeks, plan and implement invasive control and restoration, monitor restoration, and recruit hundreds of volunteers each year to help us remove invasive plant species without the use of chemicals.

-Since 2003, Starr Ranch biologists have been using Rapid Bioassessment to gather baseline data on the impact of run-off on the physical habitat, chemical and biological components of water quality in Tick, Dove, and Bell before pump installment.
+Since 2003, Starr Ranch biologists have been using Rapid Bioassessment to gather data on the impact of run-off and subsequent pumping on the physical habitat, chemical and biological components of water quality in Tick, Dove, and Bell Creeks.
 We are also monitoring an unimpacted site in Bell Creek (north of where Tick and Dove join Bell) to use as a reference site.
-We will continue to monitor and document changes in water quality in the years following pump installment.
+We will continue to monitor and document changes in water quality long term

 Education - Starr Ranch Field Ecology Programs